meteorhacks/meteord/README.md

 ## MeteorD - Docker Runtime for Meteor Apps

-There are two ways you can build Meteor apps for Docker.
+There are two main ways you can use Docker with Meteor apps.
 They are:

-1. Docker image for each version of your app
+1. Build a Docker image for your app
-2. Running a Meteor bundle with docker
+2. Running a Meteor bundle with Docker

-MeteorD supports these two ways.
-Let's see how to do it.
+**MeteorD supports these two ways.
+Let's see how to use MeteorD**

-### 1. Docker image for each version of your app
+### 1. Build a Docker image for your app

+With this method, your app will be converted into a Docker image.
+Then you can simply run that image.

-With this setup, you can use `meteorhacks/meteord` as your base image.
-You can simply add following `Dockerfile` into the root of your app to build a image for your app.
+For that, you can use `meteorhacks/meteord` as your base image.
+Magically, that's only you've to do.
+Here's how to do it.

+Add following `Dockerfile` into the root of your app:

 ~~~shell
 FROM meteorhacks/meteord
 MAINTAINER Your Name
 ~~~

-Then you can build the app with:
+Then you can build the docker image with:

 ~~~shell
 docker build -t yourname/app .